icopp-ansible/ansible-the-unarchiver/README.md

 # ansible-the-unarchiver

-Install The Unarchiver via the Mac App Store or Homebrew.
+Install The Unarchiver via the Mac App Store or Homebrew Cask.
 Does nothing on non-macOS platforms.

 ## Role Variables